stormpath/stormpath-documentation/source/accnt_mgmt.rst

   .. warning::

     This feature is not yet available in PHP.
 Please use the Stormpath Admin Console UI or by using the REST calls provided below to enable or disable the password reset email.
-For updates, you can follow the `ticket on Github <https://github.com/stormpath/stormpath-sdk-php/issues/106>`_.
+For updates, you can follow `ticket on Github <https://github.com/stormpath/stormpath-sdk-php/issues/106>`_.

 In Stormpath, password policies are defined on a Directory level.
 Specifically, they are controlled in a **Password Policy** resource associated with the Directory.
 Modifying this resource also modifies the behavior of all Accounts that are included in this Directory.
 For more information about this resource, see the :ref:`Password Policy section in the Reference chapter <ref-password-policy>`.